rocky-raccoon33/notes/docs/blog/posts/Web/Spring/Spring MVC.md

 ## `2` HandlerInterceptors

-> `HandlerInterceptors` are part of the Spring MVC framework and sit between the DispatcherServlet and the controllers.
+- `HandlerInterceptors` are part of the Spring MVC framework and sit between the DispatcherServlet and the controllers. it intercepts requests between the `DispatcherServlet` and the `Controllers`.

-___

-> `HandlerIntercepors` intercepts requests between the `DispatcherServlet` and the `Controllers`.
 This is done within the Spring MVC framework, providing access to the Handler and ModelAndView objects.
 This reduces duplication and allows for more fine-grained functionality such as:

 - Handling cross-cutting concerns such as application logging
 - Detailed authorization checks